zbm2/RBResolver/README.md

 Feedback and contributions to the demo application are welcome!
 Please open an issue or submit a pull request.
 For the API itself, feature requests can be made via the RepeaterBook support channels.

 ## License
-The demo application code in this repository is licensed under the [MIT License].
+The demo application code in this repository is licensed under the MIT License.
 The RepeaterBook Connect API usage is governed by the RepeaterBook terms of service and subscription agreement.

 <!--
 * Access the latest RepeaterBook data from your own app.